EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems: Introduction

 The J-TTL benchmark starkly reveals the inadequacies of existing adaptation paradigms.
+Consider a simple but critical failure in the game \textit{Detective}: an agent gets stuck in a navigation loop by repeatedly attempting an invalid action, such as \texttt{GO WEST}, which the game rejects with \texttt{"You can't go that way."} This seemingly simple failure reveals deep flaws in current adaptation methods: A \textbf{Static} agent has no learning mechanism and will likely repeat this error in every episode, leading to a flat, low-scoring performance.
+An \textbf{SFT (online)} agent will have no good data to learn from in this failed episode.
+It is trapped because it cannot generate the very data it needs to improve.
+An \textbf{Reinforcement Learning (RL)(online)} agent receives a \texttt{reward=0} for the invalid move, which is a weak signal in a sparse-reward environment.
+A single update based on this noisy signal is insufficient to correct the policy, demonstrating a failure of credit assignment.
 Methods based on \textbf{reflection}, such as Reflexion~\citep{shinn2023reflexion}, modify the agent's prompt with summaries of past failures.
 While useful, it does not alter the agent's core decision-making logic or its use of tools.
 Similarly, advanced \textbf{memory systems}~\citep{packer2023memgpt,zhong2024memorybank} improve an agent's ability to recall information but do not teach it how to act differently.
-On the other end of the spectrum, traditional \textbf{Reinforcement Learning (RL)} and online fine-tuning are fundamentally ill-suited for the test-time learning setting.
-The sparse rewards in Jericho mean that a gradient update derived from a single, complete episode provides a noisy and insufficient signal for meaningful improvement in the next independent attempt.
+On the other end of the spectrum, RL and online fine-tuning are fundamentally ill-suited for the test-time learning setting.
 These methods are too slow and data-inefficient for the rapid learning J-TTL demands.
 To meet the challenge posed by our benchmark, we introduce \textbf{EvoTest, an evolutionary test-time learning framework designed for rapid, holistic adaptation without fine-tuning.} EvoTest decouples acting from adaptation using two distinct roles: an \textbf{Actor Agent} that plays a full episode and an \textbf{Evolver Agent} that improves the system between independent episodes.
 After each episode, the Evolver Agent analyzes the full transcript and proposes a revised configuration for the entire agentic system.
 This process of whole-system evolution involves: \begin{enumerate}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.3em,partopsep=0.3em] \item Rewriting the guiding prompt to encode new strategies; \item Updating a structured deployment-time memory with records of successful and failure actions; \item Tuning decision-making hyperparameters like temperature and exploration strength; \item Refining the tool-use routines that govern how and when memory or python code is accessed. \end{enumerate}

 By evolving the agent configuration, EvoTest transforms the narrative of one episode into multi-faceted improvements for the next attempt, enabling a deeper form of learning than prior methods.
 We summarize our contributions as follows: